lamhq/tech-notes/pages/devops/aws/compliance/1-audit-manager.md

 ## Overview

-It allow you to continually audit your AWS usage to make sure you stay compliant with industry standards and regulations.
+It allow you to **continually audit** your AWS usage to make sure you stay compliant with industry standards and regulations.

-Audit Manager is an automated service that produces reports specific to auditors for PCI compliance, GDPR, and more.
+Audit Manager is an automated service that produces reports specific to auditors for **PCI compliance**, **GDPR**, and more.

 Keywords: continuous auditing or automating auditing reports about  HIPAA, CDPR complicance